TheWarolf/Voron-Personal-Mods/V2/Long_Mantis_Toolhead/LGX_Lite_Toolhead/Readme.md

 ## Important note
 This is a personal mod, and it's currently tested just on my rig.
 Consider it as a prototype, some tinkering may be required.
+This mod is based on the MGN12 version of the mantis, as my machine currently uses that.

 ## BOM (in addition to normal Mantis BOM)
 - 4 to 6 M3x8 bolts